-Gaming PCs are expensive, since they require the best parts from the top brands in order to fulfill the graphic and performance needs of today’s top games.
+Gaming PCs are expensive since they require the best parts from the top brands in order to fulfil the graphics and performance needs of today’s top games.
 These expensive parts do very well in terms of delivering the performance that is expected from them, but they can also take a major toll on your bank account by draining its cash.
 In this article, you’ll read about the best configurations for a gaming PC you can get for as little as $500, while still ensuring it will be able to run your games smoothly.
 This guide is solely dedicated to assembling the Best Gaming PC under 500 Dollars in 2017.

 Processor: Intel Core i3-6100 3.70 GHz 3M Cache

 When it comes to building a budget PC, the biggest share of that budget is taken by the processor as you gotta buy something which would last long and is compatible with a large set of other components.
-For this Best Gaming PC under 500 Dollars build, we have selected Intel Core i3 sixth generation skylake 6100 modeled chip.
+For this Best Gaming PC under 500 Dollars build, we have selected Intel Core i3 sixth generation skylake 6100 modelled chip.
 It runs at a base clock speed of 3.57GHz with Two-cores having Hyper-Threading.
 Its benchmarks show that it gives a Fast single-core performance but lacks while competing in multi-core conditions.
 Another pro about this processor is that it consumes very low power reducing our overall power usage and making the selected PSU just perfect.
 As it is an Intel processor so it also comes with Intel HD Graphics 530 integrated GPU.
 Unlike the similar ranged AMD FX series which has no integrated GPU and needs an external GPU.
 Talking about temperatures it tends to heat a bit under heavy usage while using the stock cooler but it is what it is (:P), better than AMD though.

 Graphics Card: Gigabyte Radeon RX 460 Windforce OC 2GB GDDR5